Mangifera pajang: Description

 The flowers are elliptic-oblong and have 5 petals that are purplish-red on the inner surface and pinkish-white on the outside.

 The fruit is a fleshly drupe of globose shape measuring 15–20 cm across and has a rough skin, which is 5-7 millimeters thick.
 The wild mango fruits are green when unripe and change to a brown color when ripe.
 The flesh is yellow, thick and very fibrous.
-Wild mango flesh is aromatic and taste sweet and sour.
+Wild mango flesh is aromatic and tastes sweet and sour.
 The peel is very tough and has a corrosive latex layer.
 The latex is known to cause burns to lips and cause blisters.